Everything On This Page is Tentative Until This Message Is Removed.

 The legendary “Stump the Experts Round”

-15 Short Hard tossups, worth 20 points each.
+10 Short Hard tossups, powermarked, worth 20 or 10 points each.

 On Saturday, each team will be placed into a round-robin pool of 8 teams, for 7 rounds of play, plus one extra cross-bracket game.
-The top teams from the preliminary rounds, by win-loss record, will be seeded for playoffs; the exact number of playoff teams will be determined once the field has been finalized, but it is planned that all teams with records of 5-3, 6-2, 7-1, or 8-0 will advance to the playoffs.
+The top teams from the preliminary rounds, by win-loss record, will be seeded for playoffs; the exact number of playoff teams will be determined once the field has been finalized, but all teams with records of 4-4, 5-3, 6-2, 7-1, or 8-0 will advance to the playoffs.

 On Sunday, there will be a double-elimination bracket in each division of all the teams that qualified.
-The bracket winner from each division at each site will qualify for Finals.
+The bracket winner from the MS and Varsity divisions at each site will qualify for Finals.

 Finals will consist of a 4-team double-elimination bracket for each division, with the last team standing crowned the National Champion.